- Home

 Mentors

 The mentors listed below have expressed interest in recruiting students to apply for this opportunity and you are encouraged to reach out to those mentors who you would want to work with.
-You can send an introductory message to any of the mentors below from within the application portal (click “Apply Now” above and follow the prompts).
+You can send an introductory message to any of the mentors below by completing the mentor request form.
 This list is not exhaustive; applicants may apply with the support of any AGA member as their mentor.

 Research: I lead a research program in the field of gastrointestinal (GI) epithelial cell and developmental biology.
 My lab uses cutting-edge organoid and animal models to delineate fundamental mechanisms involved in GI development, homeostasis, and disease.
 Our current projects focus on GATA transcription factors and their roles in normal GI development, metaplasia, and cancer.